tddschn/todo-cli-tddschn/README.md

 # todo-cli-tddschn

-A simple command-line Todo app with typer and sqlite
+A simple command-line Todo app made with typer and sqlite

 - [todo-cli-tddschn](#todo-cli-tddschn)
 	- [Install](#install)